RefactoringBotUser/SlideshowFX/src/site/markdown/releasing.md

 The changes must then be committed and pushed.

+## Step 2: update the changelog

+The `CHANGELOG.textile` file must be updated with proper information.
+Especially:
+- the table of bundled plugin with their version update if necessary

+The changes must then be committed and pushed.

-## Step 2: updating version numbers
+## Step 3: updating version numbers

 **Warning:** this step must be performed on the clean git repository, meaning no files have been modified without being pushed.